FRB scattering statistics through the CGM are sensitive to morphology and intermittency: Intermittent refractive scattering

-where $\nabla_\perp N_e$ refers to the gradient of the electron column density perpendicular to the line of sight.
-The wavelength, $\lambda$, is the observing wavelength, and so the bending angle has a factor of $(1+z_l)^{-2}$, where $z_l$ is the redshift of the scattering surface.
 For a spherical cloudlet of electrons, the column density is related to the 3D density by $N_e = r_c n_e$, where $r_c$ is the size of the cloudlet.
 For a smoother, spherical cloudlet, the column density gradient can be estimated by $\nabla_\perp N_e \sim N_e / r_c \sim n_e$.
 Thus, the bending power of a spherical cloudlet is roughly

+We will show that for fiducial parameters for the cool CGM, a single spherical cloud does not have sufficient bending power to produce multiple refractive images, i.e. that the convergence $\kappa < 1$.
 In order to form multiple images, more than one ray needs to be bent into the observer's line of sight.
 The maximum transverse distance to the un-perturbed line of sight that a lens can be placed while still bending rays that intersect the observer is $x = \alpha d_{\rm eff}$.
 The criterion for a lens to form multiple images is that this distance be greater than the transverse size of the lens itself: $x > r_c$.
-The ratio $x / r_c$ is precisely the convergence of the lens, $\kappa$ \citep[see][]{jow2024refractive}, and is given by
+The ratio $x / r_c$ is precisely $\kappa$~\citep[see][]{jow2024refractive}, and for fiducial parameters is given by

+Therefore, if the cool gas comprises spherical cloudlets with $r_c \sim 10\,{\rm pc}$, we do not expect significant refractive scattering from individual cloudlets, consistent with \citet{masribas2025refractive}.
+The length scale of density fluctuations may be too large (i.e. gradients are too small), or the electron densities too small, to produce significant volumetric scattering while remaining in pressure equilibrium with the hot CGM.

+One way that spherical cool gas cloudlets can still produce significant large-scale refractive scattering if collections of individual scatterers are coherently organized~\citep{jow2024refractive}, e.g. into large-scale sheets~\citealp{pen2014pulsar}.
+In this scenario, each cloudlet acts as a single, smooth plasma lens, and the ensemble of such cloudlets, once projected onto the lens plane, can produce many images that will be observed as a scattering tail.